zhwa/mlir-example/book/Chapter-11-Attention.md

 ## 11.10 Conclusion

 This chapter built a complete attention implementation in MLIR, from high-level operations to structured linear algebra operations to executable machine code.
-We defined a Transformer dialect with five operations, wrote lowering patterns converting those operations to linalg operations (which then lower to SCF loops and arithmetic), designed a Python API building computation graphs, and JIT-compiled graphs to native code via LLVM.
+We defined a Transformer dialect with five operations (`matmul`, `add`, `mul`, `softmax`, `transpose`), wrote lowering patterns converting those operations to linalg operations (which then lower to SCF loops and arithmetic), designed a Python API building computation graphs, and JIT-compiled graphs to native code via LLVM.

 **Key Takeaways**:

-1. **Domain-Specific Dialects**: Attention is naturally expressed as transformer.matmul, transformer.softmax, etc. Custom operations capture domain semantics, simplifying user code.
+1. **Domain-Specific Dialects**: Attention is naturally expressed as transformer.matmul, transformer.softmax, transformer.mul, etc. Custom operations capture domain semantics, simplifying user code.
+Higher-level API functions like `scale()` compose these primitives elegantly.

 2. **Multi-Level IR**: The same computation exists at four levels—Python API (user-facing), transformer dialect (semantic), linalg operations (structured), SCF+arith (imperative).
 Each level serves a purpose: Python for ergonomics, transformer for domain semantics, linalg for optimization, SCF for execution.